MeshDigital/QMUSICSLSK/DOCS/METADATA_PERSISTENCE.md

 Professional DJs need more: **Key**, **BPM**, and **IDs**.
 Without these, you have to re-analyze every track in Rekordbox or Serato, and you lose the "Sonic Identity" if you move the file.

 ### The Solution: The Gravity Well
-Antigravity fetches rich metadata from Spotify (Phase 0.2) and now **persists** it permanently in two places:
+ORBIT fetches rich metadata from Spotify (Phase 0.2) and now **persists** it permanently in two places:

 1.  **The Database (Local Library)**
     *   Stores `MusicalKey` (e.g., "8A"), `BPM` (e.g., 128.0), and `AnalysisOffset`.